France's Macron to unveil long-awaited reform plan

 Macron will likely give a brief 20-minute address which will outline "several approaches and a direction" in response to the crisis, then he will take questions from French and foreign journalists, aides said.

-Macron, who will be surrounded by members of his cabinet, knows he has to "act very quickly to set out a calendar" for the reforms which will be announced, said government spokeswoman Sibeth Ndiaye.
+Macron, who will be surrounded by members of his cabinet, knows he has to "act very quickly to set out a calendar" for the reforms to be announced, said government spokeswoman Sibeth Ndiaye.

 Rather than changing the reforms which were leaked earlier this week, the idea is that Macron will "explain them".